What a Balance Sheet Is For

 Russia and Ukraine, also among the top five corn exporters, have just begun their marketing year and therefore there is no data to conduct an export-pace analysis.
 The USDA’s projections for those countries’ corn exports look reasonable from the perspective of keeping ending stocks basically unchanged on unchanged domestic consumption.
 There is still debate on final production numbers as both countries are still harvesting the crop.

 Adding the adjustments we have made to the export forecast for the major origin countries outside of the US results in a total of 1.9 million tonnes more corn being shipped to the world market.

 This balance sheet display shows historical supply and demand data for corn in the US from the USDA.
 In addition, the current forecast from Gro’s US Corn Yield Model is shown in the red 2019 E column.
 The Interactive column on the far right allows users to input their own values for various balance sheet line items, which will then cause ending carryover stocks to automatically adjust.
-Click on the image to go to an interactive display on the Gro Intelligence web app.

 The import demand side of the balance for most countries can be projected using basic trend analysis or a regression against GDP.
 A notable exception is the European Union.
 Wheat production was poor last season, which led to a large increase in corn imports as an alternative feed.
 This season’s EU crops were strong and thus fewer corn imports should be expected.
 Deeper analysis of the balance sheets of major importing countries can fine-tune the residual-demand approach or project future years’ demand.
 But for simplicity in this example we will take the USDA’s current forecasts of import demand.